chrishoermann/zod-prisma-types/packages/generator/Readme.md

 ### `prismaClientPath`

-> default: `infereed from prisma schema`
+> default: `infereed from prisma schema path`

-By default the prisma client path is taken from the `output` path provided in the `prisma.schema` file under `generator client`.
+By default the prisma client path is infereed from the `output` path provided in the `prisma.schema` file under `generator client`.
 If you still need to use a custom path you can pass it to the generator config via this option.
-A custom path takes precedence over the prisma client output path.
+A custom path takes precedence over the infereed prisma client output path.

 ```prisma
 generator zod {